-We will continue to rear flounder, etc. in ALPS treated water diluted with seawater (Tritium concentration: Less than 1,500Bq/L).
+• We will continue to rear flounder, etc. in ALPS treated water that has been diluted (Tritium concentration: Less than 1,500Bq/L).

-Plans going forward
+Rearing tests going forward

-• We will continue to measure the concentration of ordinally bound tritium (OBT) in flounder in tanks of ALPS treated water diluted with seawater (Tritium concentration: Less than 1,500Bq/L).
+- We will continue to measure the concentration of organically bound tritium (OBT) in flounder in tanks of ALPS treated water diluted with seawater (Tritium concentration: Less than 1,500Bq/L). - Furthermore, OBT discharge test will be conducted as soon as it is ready.